6th Form Curriculum

 The separate structure means that if a student takes an AS examination on the way to completing an A Level the AS result will not contribute to the A Level grade.
 Therefore the concept of A2 disappears.

-Students applying for Advanced Level courses will be asked to make an initial choice of 4 AS Level subjects from the likely list below.
+Students applying for Advanced Level courses will be asked to make an initial choice of 3 A Level subjects from the likely list below.

 - Applied Business

 Students may also choose from the following Level 3 courses:

 - Health and Social Care